DanOlivier/Cpp-Tests/07-Stacks-and-Queues/Fish.md

-Fish
+# Fish

 N voracious fish are moving along a river.
-Calculate how many fish are alive.
+<br>Calculate how many fish are alive.

 You are given two non-empty zero-indexed arrays A and B consisting of N integers.
-Arrays A and B represent N voracious fish in a river, ordered downstream along the flow of the river.
+<br>Arrays A and B represent N voracious fish in a river, ordered downstream along the flow of the river.

 The fish are numbered from 0 to N − 1.
 If P and Q are two fish and P < Q, then fish P is initially upstream of fish Q.
-Initially, each fish has a unique position.
+<br>Initially, each fish has a unique position.

 Fish number P is represented by A[P] and B[P].
-Array A contains the sizes of the fish.
+<br>Array A contains the sizes of the fish.
 All its elements are unique.
-Array B contains the directions of the fish.
+<br>Array B contains the directions of the fish.

 It contains only '0's and/or '1's, where:
 - 0 represents a fish flowing upstream,